ballerburg9005/docker-arm-lighttpd-alpine-mariadb-php-tor/README.md

 **Fiddle factor: negligible**

-You will end up with a working .onion address, where you can host a Blog, Forum and similar.
+You will end up with a working .onion address, where you can host a blog, forum and similar.

 If you want to use newer versions, download a newer Alpine miniroot and simply change the Dockerfile in ./alpine/ appropriately.
 Drop a PR for that if you want.